Hey there. I’m April and I’m the creator of Wilker Do’s.

-When I started this blog in February of 2013 I had never used a power tool before.
-I didn’t grow up working on things, or take a shop class in high school.
-But! when I couldn’t afford to buy the things I wanted for around the house, I decided to try my hand at making them and dove head first into building.
-Now three years later, even though I’m now in the position to buy the things I need, I much prefer to build them.
+When I started this blog in February of 2013 I’d never used a power tool before.
+I didn’t grow up working on things nor did I take a shop class in school.
+But when I couldn’t afford to buy the things I wanted for around the house, I decided to try my hand at making them and dove head first into building.
+Now years later, I still much prefer to build the things I want and need.